 What is voriconazole?

-Both esophageal candidiasis, which is a type of mucocutaneous candidiasis, and aspergillosis are opportunistic infections.
+Esophageal candidiasis is a type of mucocutaneous candidiasis and is considered an opportunistic infection.
 An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.

 Voriconazole can also be used “off-label” to prevent and treat other opportunistic infections of HIV infection.
 “Off-label” use refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
 Good medical practice and the best interests of a patient sometimes require that a medicine be used “off-label.”